The best custom bicycles manufacturers, grab a bike that fits you. Some of the coolest touring bikes in the world

 Dario Colombo is the mind and hands behind Bice.
-A strong background in sport medicine, together with a long experience in the sustainable mobility sector, gave Dario some insight not every framebuilder has.
+A strong background in sports medicine, together with a long experience in the sustainable mobility sector, gave Dario some insight not every frame builder has.
 An avid bicycle traveler himself, he is a self-taught frame builder who gathered knowledge from some of the most renowned craftsmen in Italy, Dario Pegoretti, Gianni Gilardi and Preda, Stucchi and Perego (who have worked for their own brands, as well as for Ernesto Colnago).
 He makes custom steel bicycle frames tailored to the customer’s needs.

 Passoni (Vimercate, Monza e Brianza)